mczhuge/NLSOM/README.md

 </details>

 #### 2. About this repo:
-This project is the **technical extenstion** for original [NLSOM paper](https://arxiv.org/pdf/2305.17066.pdf): allowing you to build a specific NLSOM quickly.
+This project is the **technical extension** for the original [NLSOM paper](https://arxiv.org/pdf/2305.17066.pdf): allowing you to build a specific NLSOM quickly.
 When you provide the inputs (files or targets), LLM automates all these processes for you:

 - **🧰 Recommendation**: Autonomously select communities and agents to form a self-organized NLSOM for solving the target.